shaheerasarama/e-commerce/README.md

 ## Data Management

 The E-commerce Website manages item data using React State, the Context API, and makes API calls to retrieve item information from a [backend server](https://dummyjson.com).

+## Cart Context

+The Cart Context is responsible for managing the user's login status and handling the login and logout processes.
+It also retrieves user information and manages the user's cart, allowing for updates and deletions of cart items.
+This context is utilized throughout the application to ensure a consistent user experience.

+### Features:
+- **User Login Status:** Tracks whether the user is logged in or not.
+- **User Information:** Retrieves and stores user details after login.
+- **Cart Management:**
+  - **Add Items:** Allows users to add items to their cart.
+  - **Update Items:** Enables updating the quantity of items in the cart.
+  - **Delete Items:** Allows for the removal of items from the cart.
+- **Logout Functionality:** Handles user logout, resetting the user login status and clearing any user-related data.

+### Usage:
+The Cart Context can be accessed in any component that needs to manage cart-related functionalities, providing a centralized way to handle user cart data throughout the application.

 ## Styling